OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-31.md

 ## Genesis 31:50

-If you mistreat my daughters or if you take any wives besides my daughters, even though no one is with us, remember that God is a witness between you and me.”
+If you treat my daughters poorly or take other wives besides them, even though no one is with us, remember that God is a witness between you and me.”

 ## Genesis 31:51

-Laban also said to Jacob, “Here is this heap, and here is this pillar I have set up between you and me.
+Laban continued to Jacob, “Here is this heap, and here is this pillar I have set up between you and me.

 ## Genesis 31:52